 The Company collects an annual membership fee from its Distributors.
 The fee is fixed, paid in full at the time of joining the membership and non-refundable.
 The membership provides the member access to purchase products at a discount, access to certain back-office services, receive commissions for signing up new members, and attend corporate events.
 The Company recognizes revenue associated with the membership over the period of the membership.
 Before the membership fee is recognized as revenue, it is recorded as deferred revenue.
-Deferred revenue relating to membership was \$220,015 and \$728,343 at March 31, 2022 and December 31, 2021, respectively.
+Deferred revenue relating to membership was \$89,880 and \$728,343 at June 30, 2022 and December 31, 2021, respectively.
+During 2021, the Company temporarily suspended the sale of its membership as it is focusing on developing new market strategy.